-(i) Management helps in achieving group goals: Management is required not for itself but
+(i) Management helps in achieving group goals: Management is required not for itself but for achieving the goals of the organisation.
+The task of a manager is to give a common direction to the individual effort in achieving the overall goal of the organisation.

-- for achieving the goals of the organisation.
-The task of a manager is to give a common direction to the individual effort in achieving the overall goal of the organisation. - (ii) Management increases efficiency: The aim of a manager is to reduce costs and increase productivity through better planning, organising, directing, staffing and controlling the activities of the organisation. - (iii) Management creates a dynamic organisation: All organisations have to function in an environment which is constantly changing.
-It is generally seen that individuals in an organisation resist change as it often means moving from a familiar, secure environment into a newer and more challenging one.
-Management helps people adapt to these changes so that the organisation is able maintain its competitive edge. - (iv) Management helps in achieving personal objectives: A manager motivates and leads his team in such a manner that individual members are able to achieve personal goals while contributing the overall organisational objective.
-Through motivation and leadership the management individuals develop helps to spirit, cooperation commitment to group success. - (v) Management helps in the development of society: An organisation has multiple objectives to serve the purpose of the different groups that constitute it.
+- (ii) Management increases efficiency: The aim of a manager is to reduce costs and increase productivity through better planning, organising, directing, staffing and controlling the activities of the organisation. - (iii) Management creates a dynamic organisation: All organisations have to function in an environment which is constantly changing.
+It is generally seen that individuals in an organisation resist change as it often means moving from a familiar. secure environment into a newer and more challenging one.
+Management helps people adapt to these changes so that organisation the is able to maintain its competitive edge. - (iv) Management helps in achieving personal objectives: A manager motivates and leads his team in such a manner that individual members are able to achieve personal goals while contributing the overall organisational to Through motivation objective. and leadership the management individuals to develop helps spirit, cooperation team and commitment to group success. - (v) Management helps in the development of society: An organisation has multiple objectives serve the purpose of the to different groups that constitute it.
 In the process of fulfilling all these, management helps in the development of the organisation and through that it helps in the development of society.
 It helps to provide good quality products and services, creates employment opportunities, adopts new techno-logy for the greater good of the people and leads the path towards growth and development.